-552.420. - Minimum height for principal structures.
+540.420.
+Minimum height for principal structures.

-- (a) In general.
-The minimum height requirements of principal structures located in the built form overlay districts shall be as set forth within Table 552-8 Minimum Height.
-The minimum height requirement shall apply to the majority of the building footprint. - (b) Existing buildings.
-Buildings existing on the effective date of this ordinance that do not comply with the minimum height requirements shall be considered legally conforming, except that additions to such buildings or other redevelopment shall be subject to the minimum height standards of this chapter when the floor area of the additions exceeds the existing floor area by one hundred (100) percent or more.
+(a) In general.
+The minimum height requirements of principal structures located in the built form overlay districts shall be as set forth within Table 540-8, Minimum Height.
+The minimum height requirement shall apply to at least fifty (50) percent of the building footprint in the BFC6 Corridor 6 and BFT10 Transit 10 Built Form Overlay Districts.
+In all other districts, the minimum height requirement is satisfied if any portion of a building on the zoning lot complies with the minimum.

+- (b) Existing buildings.
+Buildings existing on the effective date of this ordinance, that do not comply with the minimum height requirements shall be considered legally conforming, except that additions to such buildings or other redevelopment shall be subject to the minimum height standards of this chapter when the resulting floor area of the building is equal to or greater than double the existing gross floor area. - (c) Exceptions.
+Minimum height requirements shall not apply on lots existing on the effective date of the ordinance, with less than five thousand (5,000) square feet of area.

-Table 552-8 Minimum Height
+Table 540-8 Minimum Height